 Speakers: Mathias Wikström (CEO, Doconomy); Christofer Laurell (SVP Research & Public Affairs, Einride); Darja Isaksson (Director General, Vinnova); Antoine Halff (Co-Founder & Chief Analyst, Kayrros).

 Doconomy and UNFCCC jointly took an initiative to launch a lifestyle calculator accessible for the many to examine current consumption patterns and their impacts on footprints – and to democratise climate action.
-'This seminar will take this as a starting point and then deep dive into transport and everyday consumption choices and the commercial opportunities that Einride and Mastercard Sustainability innovation Lab explores to make climate action accessible for the world's citizens.
+'This seminar will take this as a starting point and then deep pe into transport and everyday consumption choices and the commercial opportunities that Einride and Mastercard Sustainability innovation Lab explores to make climate action accessible for the world's citizens.

 Speakers: Milton Noel Malmestrom (Innovation Lead, Doconomy); Ellen Kugelberg (CPO, Einride); Malin Berge (SVP Sustainability Innovation, Mastercard); Miguel Naranjo (Programme Lead, UNFCCC).